MicrosoftDocs/data-api-builder-docs/data-api-builder/relationships.md

 }
 ```

-where you're asking to return all the authors, the book they have written along with the related royalties.
+Where you're asking to return all the authors, the book they have written along with the related royalties.

 ## Using a linking object